 Independence can also be a scary thing.
 And this is definitely stepping out of your comfort zone.

 You learn how to cook, how to wash your own clothes, repair defective door knobs, locks, and other things.
 You even get to clean the toilet and the sink!

 You also learn how to manage your time and your money.
 Nobody will do it for you so you better learn fast.
 What’s even more exciting is if you make it work.
 Students from the provinces who studied in the Metro already have this advantage, but if it’s your first time to be away from your family, it takes some adjustment before you get it right.

 Since you’re by yourself, you need to spend more money on utilities, food, and other stuff.
-Do check our article on a single yuppie’s expenses in Metro Manila.

 If you get sick, nobody’ll take care of you.

 In the series “Big Bang Theory” whenever Sheldon gets sick, he needs his mom to sing “Soft Kitty” for him.
 Since his mom isn’t around, he made his neighbor Penny sing the song for him.

 Same thing goes for you.
 Nobody will be there to take care of you if you got sick.
 Unless, of course, you have housemates who are friends.
 Or if your friends are just nearby.

 Lastly, if you choose to live alone (I’m not saying you should.
 Because you can definitely look for house-mates to minimize the cost and have some sort of companions.), then loneliness can kick in.